 The seasonality of our business is outside of our control.
 For example, the health care reform open enrollment period has changed the seasonality of our individual and family health insurance business.
 Since the fourth quarter of 2013, we have experienced a greater number of individual and family health insurance submitted applications in the fourth quarter and first quarter and a lower number of submitted applications in the second and third quarter of the year compared to periods prior to the introduction of open enrollment periods.
 The seasonality in our business could change in the future for a number of reasons, including as a result of changes in timing of the Medicare or individual and family health plan annual open enrollment periods and changes in the laws and regulations that govern the sale of health insurance.
 We may not be able to timely adjust to changes in the seasonality of our business.
-For example, CMS recently announced that the upcoming individual and family health plan annual open enrollment period for coverage effective in 2018 will begin on November 1, 2017 and end on December 15, 2017.
+For example, CMS announced that the upcoming individual and family health plan annual open enrollment period for coverage effective in 2018 will begin on November 1, 2017 and end on December 15, 2017.
 If the timing of the open enrollment periods for Medicare-related health insurance or individual and family health insurance change, we may not be able to timely adapt to changes in customer demand.
-If we are not successful in responding to changes in the seasonality of our business, our business, operating results and financial condition could be harmed.
-Additional information regarding the seasonality in our business is included in Part I, Item 1 Business and Item 7 Management's Discussion and Analysis of Financial Condition and Results of Operations and elsewhere in this Annual Report on Form 10-K.
+If we are not successful in responding to changes in the seasonality of our business is included in Part I, Item 1 Business and Item 7 Management's Discussion and Analysis of Financial Condition and Results of Operations and elsewhere in this Annual Report on Form 10-K.